codepath/android_guides/Android-for-Work.md

 2) **Signup for Android for Work using a personal Gmail account** using this [registration link](https://www.google.com/a/signup/?enterprise_product=ANDROID_WORK).

-You can only use this option if you are not currently using Google Apps to manage your domain.
+You can only use this option if you already have a company managed domain and only wish to implement Android for Work.
 You will also need at least a personal Gmail account that will serve as the administrator.
 Note that **Android for Work accounts do NOT have any access to paid products such as Gmail, Google Calendar, and Drive**.
 You can only use this option in conjunction with a third-party EMM system.

 Upon signing up, your screenshot will look like: